The Rapacke Law Group uses its litigation and intellectual property expertise to protect its clients’ most important trade secrets.

 A company’s success is closely tied to its ability to protect its intellectual property and trade secrets.
-That’s why it’s critical to work with a legal partner with extensive experience in this highly specialized area.
+That’s why it’s critical to work with a legal partner with extensive experience in the highly specialized area of trade secret litigation.

 Trade secret litigation involves a company’s or individual’s most confidential technical, financial, or business information, which the company or individual considers its “trade secrets.”
 For example, the formula for Coca-Cola has been protected as a trade secret for over 100 years.
 Trade secret cases often involve a former employee who takes his or her former employer’s proprietary information and discloses it to his or her new employer, which is frequently a competitor.
 Or the case may involve two companies to a joint venture who exchange trade secrets under non-disclosure agreements, and one company later decides to go on its own while using the other company’s confidential information.
 In today’s digital age, trade secrets are increasingly stolen by malicious hacking into a competitor’s network infrastructure.